 - 3. When using DISK heartbeat, click Type column cell and select DISK.
 Click Server name column cell and select or enter disk device. - 4.
+When using BMC heartbeat, click a cell in the Type column and then select BMC.
+Then, click the corresponding cell in the server name cell, and enter the IP address of BMC.
+For a server that does not use BMC heartbeat, leave the cell in the server name column blank.

-When using Witness heartbeat, click a cell in the Type column, and select Witness.
+- 5. When using Witness heartbeat, click a cell in the Type column, and select Witness.
 Next, click Properties, and enter the address of Witness server for Target Host.
 Then enter the port number for Service Port.
-For servers that do not use Witness heartbeat, click the cells of those servers, and select Do Not Use.

-- 5. For a communication route used for data mirroring communication for mirror disk resources (mirror disk connect), click a cell in the MDC column, and then select the mirror disk connect name (mdc1 to mdc16) assigned to the communication route.
-Select Not Used for communication routes not used for data mirroring communication. - 6.
+For servers that do not use Witness heartbeat, click the cells of those servers, and select Do Not Use. - 6.
+For a communication route used for data mirroring communication for mirror disk resources (mirror disk connect), click a cell in the MDC column, and then select the mirror disk connect name (mdc1 to mdc16) assigned to the communication route.
+Select Not Used for communication routes not used for data mirroring communication. - 7.
 Click Next.